 - Improve data literacy across the entire organization

 - Mitigate oversight by not having a complete picture of the information being collected

 Even if you currently have tools and solutions in place, re-evaluate their effectiveness in achieving the list above.
 To be conscious of the problem(s) in your data, inaction can often be the greatest threat to awareness for businesses.

-Whether or not a dashboard solution, or an overarching business intelligence platform, falls under that category of currently existing within your organization, it begs the same question as before – How are you using/How can you use them?
+Whether or not a business dashboard solution, or an overarching business intelligence platform, falls under that category of currently existing within your organization, it begs the same question as before – How are you using/How can you use them?
 The most critical piece of a dashboard implementation is figuring how dashboards can deliver the most value to your business.